Michal Petros

 The Story Behind Studio Hiwet

-Studio Hiwet emerged from years of straddling worlds—corporate and creative, institutional and grassroots.
-I learned that meaningful cultural work requires both operational rigor and deep listening.
+Across these worlds—corporate and creative, institutional and grassroots—I learned that meaningful cultural work requires both operational rigor and deep listening.

 Today